China's Afghan ambitions on show at multinational meetings

 The foreign ministers of Qatar and Indonesia have been invited to the meeting of neighboring states as guests.
 Taliban-appointed foreign minister, Amir Khan Muttaqi, will represent Afghanistan at the meeting.

-Special Representative for Afghanistan Tom West will represent the U.S. at the Extended Troika talks, a State Department spokesperson said Tuesday on routine condition of anonymity.
-Pakistan will also attend and China is believed to have also invited Taliban representatives, the spokesperson said.
+Special Representative for Afghanistan Tom West will represent the U.S. at the Extended Troika talks, the State Department said.
+Pakistan will also attend and China is believed to have also invited Taliban representatives, the spokesperson said on routine condition of anonymity.

 The group’s interests are aligned on the need for the Taliban to live up to its commitments to build a truly inclusive government, not provide a safe haven for terrorism, remain stable, rebuild its economy and respect human rights, women’s rights and the rights of minorities, the spokesperson said.